Hamdan bin Zayed bin Sultan Al Nahyan: Early life and education

 He has a bachelor's degree in political sciences and business administration, both from the United Arab Emirates University.

 Career

-Along with his half-brother Sheikh Sultan bin Zayed Al Nahyan, they served as Deputy Prime Minister of the United Arab Emirates in the cabinet led by the prime minister Mohammed bin Rashid Al Maktoum, who is the emir of Dubai.
-He serves as Chairman of state-owned gas company Dolphin Energy.
+Along with his half-brother Sheikh Sultan bin Zayed Al Nahyan, he served as Deputy Prime Minister of the United Arab Emirates in the cabinet led by the prime minister Mohammed bin Rashid Al Maktoum, who is the emir of Dubai.
+He serves as Chairman of state-owned gas company Dolphin Energy and Environment Agency – Abu Dhabi.

 Sports

 He was the Chairman of the UAE Football Association (1984–1993).
 In 2019, he opened the new ERC headquarters at Zayed Sports City in Abu Dhabi.

 Banning of child camel jockeys

 During 2002, he announced the ban of employing children as camel jockeys.